chisleynate/admin-hero/README.md

 ![AdminHero](https://adminhero.pro/wp-content/uploads/2025/05/site-logo-03.webp)

-Admin Hero for website administrators provides a fast, convenient way to capture important information right inside the WordPress dashboard.
-With a simple floating button in the admin bar, you can open a sleek, distraction-free modal to jot down notes, reminders, or project instructions.
+AdminHero for WordPress website administrators provides a fast, convenient way to capture important information right inside the WordPress dashboard.
+With a simple button in the admin bar, you can open a sleek, distraction-free modal to jot down notes, reminders, or project instructions.
 Notes are saved securely and persist across sessions, making it ideal for solo developers, client handoffs, or multi-admin teams.
 Whether you’re managing one site or dozens, Admin Hero keeps your thoughts organized and always within reach.

 Go **Pro** for some awesome features, with many more to come: [AdminHero.pro](https://adminhero.pro)